Electrick Children: Plot

 After her fifteenth birthday, Rachel McKnight, a member of a fundamentalist Mormon community in Utah, listens to a cassette recorder for the first time and hears a cover of "Hanging on the Telephone" by The Nerves on a blue cassette.
 Her brother, Mr. Will, takes it from her, stating that it is to be used only for God's purposes.
 When she discovers she is pregnant, she is convinced that she has conceived miraculously, like the Virgin Mary, through the medium of the cassette.
 After being questioned by her parents, Mr. Will is blamed for impregnating her, and is asked to leave the community, while Rachel is told she will be married the next day.
-Rather than undergo a forced, unwanted, quick marriage arranged by her father, Paul, Rachel choses to journey to Las Vegas, to find the unknown-father of the child she is carrying.
+Rather than undergo a forced, unwanted, quick marriage arranged by her father, Paul, Rachel chooses to journey to Las Vegas, to find the unknown-father of the child she is carrying.
 Unbeknownst to her, Mr. Will is sleeping in the bed of the family's pickup truck when she steals it, and he inadvertently becomes her unwilling companion.

 In Las Vegas Rachel falls in with a group of skaters who live together and play in a band, after becoming intrigued by one of the boys who wears a shirt with an image of a cassette on it.
 Mr. Will, who has been following her, shows himself and pleads with her to confess who she had sex with so that he can return to their community.
 Rachel has no interest in Clyde, one of the skaters, nor does he for her.
 However, one night after Mr. Will explains Rachel is carrying "God's child", Clyde offers to marry Rachel, saying that together they can look for the man on the tape, whom Rachel believes is the father of her immaculately-conceived child.
 She is visibly relieved at the idea of their union protecting her from her father's unwanted arranged marriage, and that a marriage aligns with her religious beliefs, so she accepts his offer and announces they are now married.